Implicit stereotype

 An implicit bias or implicit stereotype is the pre-reflective attribution of particular qualities by an individual to a member of some social out group.
+It is also called an unconscious bias that stems from a natural human tendency to divide the social world into groups.

 Implicit stereotypes are thought to be shaped by experience and based on learned associations between particular qualities and social categories, including race and/or gender.
 Individuals' perceptions and behaviors can be influenced by the implicit stereotypes they hold, even if they are sometimes unaware they hold such stereotypes.
 Implicit bias is an aspect of implicit social cognition: the phenomenon that perceptions, attitudes, and stereotypes can operate prior to conscious intention or endorsement.
 The existence of implicit bias is supported by a variety of scientific articles in psychological literature.

 The term implicit stereotype was first defined by psychologists Mahzarin Banaji and Anthony Greenwald in 1995.
 Implicit stereotypes – unconscious associations held by individuals – can influence behavior even when they contradict consciously endorsed beliefs.
 This effect is particularly observable in real-world contexts such as judgments of fame and hiring processes.

 Organizations have implemented several evidence-based strategies to reduce implicit bias: